bcgov/api-services-portal/e2e/READEME.md

 ### 2. Run Tests

-* Clone this repository
+- Clone this repository
-* Create a new file `cypress.env.json` from `cypress.env.local.json`
+- Create a new file `cypress.env.json` from `cypress.env.local.json`

 #### 2.1 Locally

-* Run `npm install` to install all the dependencies
+- Run `npm install` to install all the dependencies
-* Run `npm run cy:run` to run the tests
+- Run `npm run cy:run` to run the tests

 #### 2.2 Docker

-* Run `docker build -t aps-cypress-e2e:latest `  to build an image
+- Run `docker build -t aps-cypress-e2e:latest ` to build an image
-* Run `docker run --rm -it -name aps-cypress-e2e aps-cypress-e2e:latest` to spin up a container to run the tests
+- Run `docker run --rm -it -name aps-cypress-e2e aps-cypress-e2e:latest` to spin up a container to run the tests

 #### 2.3 Docker Compose

-* Run `docker-compose up` to spin a container that run cypress as a service and it executes the tests
+- Run `docker-compose up` to spin a container that run cypress as a service and it executes the tests
-* Run `docker-compose down` to tear down the container
+- Run `docker-compose down` to tear down the container

 #### 2.4 GitHub Actions

-* Any new commit pushed to `feature` branch would trigger a job and deploys a container and it executes the tests
+- Any new commit pushed to `feature/automation-*` branch triggers a job (`.github/workflows/ci-build-deploy-e2e.yaml`) and deploys a container to execute the test suite

 ## Cypress IntelliSense